contao/docs/docs/manual/article-management/content-elements.en.md

 ## Text

 The content element "Text" adds formatted text to the article.
 The input takes place via a so-called Rich Text Editor, which allows you to set certain formatting at the touch of a button, similar to a word processing program.
-Contao uses [TinyMCE](https://www.tiny.cloud/), an open source editor by the Swedish company Moxiecode that can be easily adapted to the requirements of accessibility.
+Contao uses [TinyMCE](https://www.tiny.cloud/), an Open Source editor by the Swedish company Moxiecode that can be easily adapted to the requirements of accessibility.

 ![The Rich Text Editor TinyMCE](/de/article-management/images/de/der-rich-text-editor-tinymce.png?classes=shadow)